Baka-Git/heimdall_ids/README.md

 Heimadall IDS is using paramiko library (https://github.com/paramiko/paramiko).
 Licence for this library can be found in folder licences.
 Import of paramiko can be done from CLI by command: ```pip install paramiko```.
 In case of trouble with pip, actualize him by command ```sudo apt install python3-pip``` and repeat previous command.

-Program is created for my Bachelor Degree Work and his purpose is to detect and mitigate Flooding Attacks
+Program is created for my Bachelor Thesis and his purpose is to detect and mitigate Flooding Attacks.
 ## Function of Heimdall IDS:
 - Detection of flood attacks (4 methods)
 - ARP Scan